EskoRautiainen/2025-SQL-Php-Mugzify-web-store/README.md

 <br>

-If we got graded for appearence over functionality, this project would look different :D
+If we were graded for appearence over functionality, the web store would look better :D